N\'eron models of jacobians over base schemes of dimension greater than 1: Alignment is equivalent to flatness of closure of unit section in the relative Picard space

 \subsection{A natural map to the closure of the unit section}

-The point of this section is to use the data of an integer weighting of the vertices of the reduction graph $\Gamma_{s}$ to define a canonical map from $S$ to the closure of the unit section in the relative Picard scheme $\on{Pic}_{C/S}^{[0]}$, in the case where $C/S$ is aligned.
-Note that in the general situation it is essential that $C/S$ be aligned (this is automatic if $S$ a trait), otherwise no such construction can exist.
+The point of this section is to use the data of an integer weighting of the vertices of the reduction graph $\Gamma_{s}$ to define a map from $S$ to the closure of the unit section in the relative Picard scheme $\on{Pic}_{C/S}^{[0]}$, in the case where $C/S$ is aligned.